DarkArtek/DarkArtek/README.md

 # About
-Hello, i'm Luca.
+Hello there, I'm Luca.
 I'm a software engineer and web developer from Italy with a very strong passion for creasting fun and obviously useful projects.
 Most of my work it's open-source since i love sharing what i create and i hope that my work could be useful to others.
 If you like my work and want to support me, please donate or sponsor me here on GitHub.

 # Stats